Intuitive Analyses via Drift Theory: Formal Explanations of our Simplifications

-At each step, the algorithm requires $\bigO{n^2}$ time to transition to the next coloring (since there are only $\bigO{n^2}$ triangles to consider, as otherwise the graph would not be 3-colorable), which concludes the proof. \end{proof}
+At each step, the algorithm requires $\bigO{n^2}$ time to transition to the next coloring, which concludes the proof. \end{proof}

-The analysis of the RECOLOUR algorithm for finding 2-colorings with no monochromatic triangles appears as an exercise in~\cite[Exercise~7.10]{MU05}.
+The analysis of the \textsc{Recolour} algorithm for finding 2-colorings with no monochromatic triangles appears as an exercise in~\cite[Exercise~7.10]{MU05}.

-\paragraph*{Random 2-SAT}
+\subsection{Random 2-SAT}

-Papadimitriou~\cite{P91} studies the following simple randomized algorithm that will return a satisfying assignment of a satisfiable 2-SAT formula~$\phi$ with $n$ variables within $\bigO{n^4}$ time in expectation: the algorithm starts with a random assignment of the variables of $\phi$.
+Papadimitriou~\cite{P91} studies the following simple randomized algorithm that returns a satisfying assignment of a satisfiable 2-SAT formula~$\phi$ with $n$ variables within $\bigO{n^4}$ time in expectation: the algorithm starts with a random assignment of the variables of $\phi$.
 At every step, the algorithm checks whether there is an unsatisfied clause for this assignment.
-If so, the algorithm changes the assignment of one of the vertices of this assignment uniformly at random.
+If so, the algorithm changes the assignment of one of the variables of this assignment uniformly at random.
 Otherwise, the assignment is satisfying and it is the output of the algorithm.